alloy-rs/core/crates/sol-types/type_system.md

 The first-class types implement the `SolType` trait.
 This trait contains functionality common to all first-class Solidity types.
 This includes type name, ABI (de)tokenization and coding, Solidity type checking rules.
-These types include structs, enums, UDTs, address, bool, bytes, string, etc.
+These types include structs, enums, UDTs, address, bool, bytes, string, etc. Structs additionally implement `SolStruct` which provides field names and types, and specialized functions for eip712.

 Externalized types are calls (function arguments and returns), events, and errors.
 These are each represented by a trait (`SolCall`, `SolEvent`, and `SolError`).
 These types enter or exit the EVM, or pass between callstack frames, and are not part of normal Solidity computation.
-However, they are composed of first-class types, and their ABI coding uses the first-class type's ABI coding;
+However, they are composed of first-class types, and their ABI coding uses the first-class type's ABI coding.

+### RustType & Encodable

+We use the `SolType::RustType` associated type to represent the Rust type corresponding to a Solidity type.
+Decoding will ALWAYS produce this type.
+This type is the canonical rust representation of the Solidity data.
+Decoding is NOT permissive.

+To allow permissive encoding, we use the `Encodable<T>` trait.
+This trait is abstract over the `SolType`.
+Any type that implements `Encodable<T: SolType>` can be treated as a rust representation of that `T: SolType`.
+Library users can implement `Encodable<T>` for their own types, allowing more customizability of encoding setups.

+For example:
+`alloy_primitives::Address` implements all of `Encodable<Address>`,
+`Encodable<FixedBytes<20>>` and `Encodable<Bytes>`.
+It may be encoded as any of these. `<Bytes as SolType>::encode(my_rust_address)` will encode the address as a `bytes`. `<FixedBytes<20> as SolType>::encode(my_rust_address)` will encode it as a `bytes20`.

-### ⚠️ Rough Edge ⚠️
+### ⚠️ Rough Edges ⚠️

+Our solidity parser is not 1:1 with the official solc parser.
+As a result there are some edge cases that are not supported.
+These include:

-Currently, our representation supports using tuples as struct props.
+- Our representation supports using tuples as struct props.
 This is not allowed in Solidity, and future versions of this crate may change the type system to disallow it.
+- Solidity allows idents with `$`, while we do not.

 ### Layout

 ```
 - SolError
 - SolCall
-- SolEvent (TODO)
+- SolEvent

 - SolType
   ├── SolStruct